-Grouping for Equalisation
+Grouping for equalisation

-Grouping periods are consecutive periods within each annual accounting period, being the interim accounting periods (including the period from the end of the last interim accounting period in an annual accounting period to the end of that annual accounting period) as specified in paragraph 5 above.
+Grouping periods are consecutive periods within each annual accounting period, being the interim accounting periods (including the period from the end of the last interim accounting period in an annual accounting period to the end of that annual accounting period) as specified in section 4 above.
 If there are no interim accounting periods the periods for grouping of shares will be annual accounting periods.
 Grouping is permitted by the Instrument of Incorporation for the purposes of equalisation.

-12. TAXATION
+11. TAXATION

-The following summary is based on current UK law and HM Revenue & Customs practice which are subject to change.
-It should not be treated as legal or tax advice.
-It is intended to offer guidance to persons (other than dealers in securities) on the UK taxation of Investment Companies with Variable Capital ("ICVC.
+The following summary is based on current UK law and HM Revenue & Customs practice.
+It summarises the UK tax position of Investment Companies with Variable Capital ("ICVC") and shareholders who are UK tax resident.
 However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-The summary considers only individual and corporate investors who are the absolute beneficial owners of shares in the Company and will depend on the particular circumstances of each investor.
-The summary may not apply to certain classes of investors (such as dealers in securities or tax-exempt investors).
-If investors are in any doubt as to their taxation position, or if they may be subject to tax in a jurisdiction other than the UK, they should consult their independent professional adviser.
+Investors are advised to consult their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

-12.1 Taxation of the Company
+11.1 Taxation of the Company

 The Company is an ICVC and is treated as an Authorised Investment Fund for tax purposes.
-Income of the Company is deemed to be distributed for tax purposes, even when it is accumulated.
-References to distributions include deemed distributions of accumulated income.